 Whether they’re short on the rent each month or are eating your food without contributing to the grocery budget, you can’t afford to keep letting them get away with it.

-Relationship expert, author, and voice of advice forum of www.AskApril.com explains the solution is a house meeting.
-“Bring the subject out in the open,” April recommends.
+Relationship expert, author, and voice of advice forum of www.AskApril.com explained the solution is a house meeting.
+“Bring the subject out in the open,” April recommended.
 “If anyone laughs at you for being petty, don’t let it get to you.”